GSA/Section508.gov/_pages/videos/2020-10-05-test-web-software-andi-training-videos.md

 ---
 sidenav: true
 layout: page
 permalink: training/web-software/andi-training-videos/
 type: training
-title: 'Accessible Name & Description Inspector (ANDI) Tool Overview'
+title: "Accessible Name & Description Inspector (ANDI) Tool Overview"
 created: 1601872752
 redirect_from:
   - test/web-software/andi-training-videos/
 ---
 Hosted by the Department of Homeland Security’s (DHS) [Office of Accessible Systems and Technology][1] (OAST), the Interagency Trusted Tester Program has created the following video series to explain and demonstrate how to use the Accessible Name & Description Inspector (ANDI) [testing tool][2] to inspect web pages for conformance with the Revised Section 508 Standards.
 The following video series is broken up into 18 parts, each aligned to a specific ANDI module.
 <hr>
 <div class="grid-row grid-gap">